-The system board contains the adapter circuits for attaching the serial interface from the keyboard.
-Thes, circuits generate an interrupt to the processor, when a complete scan code is received.
-The interface can request execution of a diagnostic test in the keyboard.
+The system board contains the adapter circOits for attaching the serial interface from the keyboard.
+Thes, circuits generate an interrupt to the processor, when a complete scan

-The keyboard interface is a 5-pin DIN connector on the system board that extends through the rear panel of the system unit.
+The keyboard interface is a 5oin DIN connector on the system board that extends through the rear panel of the system unit.

-- SPEAKER -
+-SPEAKER -